cygni/cts2023-turn-cygnicator/docs/README.md

 ## Autocompletion in VS Code
 Since we build everything in a Docker container, your IDE might not find the header files required for autocompletion.
 An easy way to get autocompletion to work for VSCode is to use the included [Devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) configuration.
-Open the cts2023-turn-cygnicator folder in VSCode and click the "Reopen in devcontainer" button popup (Or use the Command Palette to run Rebuild and Open In Devcontainer)
+Open the cts2023-turn-cygnicator/firmware folder in VSCode and click the "Reopen in devcontainer" button popup (Or use the Command Palette to run Rebuild and Open In Devcontainer).
+It might take some time to set it up the first time.

 # Workshop starts here